Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-4-review/lecture-notes.md

 ## Closure

-When we want to create an enviorment where the variable are closed off to the rest of the scope of our program we would use closure.
-There are 3 part to this: the inner function, this hold the code that we want to execute, the outer function whice hold the data we want to keep track of with out habing it be accesible to the rest of the code, and the variable where we store the outer function which when invoked it stores the inner function.
+When we want to create an environment where the variable is closed off to the rest of the scope of our program, we would use closure.
+There are 3 part to this: the inner function; which hold the code that we want to execute; the outer function, which hold the data we want to keep track of without having it be accessible to the rest of the code; and the variable where we store the outer function which when invoked it stores the inner function.
 ```js
 function makeCoutner() { //outer function
     let counter = 0; //data we are keeping track of